-But Coca Cola being so famous in US was subjected to imitations.
+But Coca-Cola was so famous in the US that it was subjected to imitations.
 Early advertising campaigns like “Demand the genuine” and “Accept no substitutes” helped the brand somewhat but there was a dire need to differentiate.
-Hence, in 1916, the unique bottle of Coca Cola was designed by the Root Glass Company of Terre Haute, Indiana.
-The trademark bottle design hasn’t been changed till now.
+Hence, in 1916, the unique bottle of Coca-Cola was designed by the Root Glass Company of Terre Haute, Indiana.
+The trademark bottle design hasn’t been changed until now.

 In 1919, Candler sold the company to Robert Woodruff whose aim was to make Coca-Cola available to anyone, anytime and anyplace.
 Bottling plants were set up all over the world & coca cola became first truly global brand.

-Worldwide popularity of Coca-Cola was because of certain simple yet groundbreaking marketing strategies like –
+The worldwide popularity of Coca-Cola was a result of simple yet groundbreaking marketing strategies like –

 From the star bottle to the calendars, watches and other unrelated products, Candler started the trend to make Coca-Cola visible everywhere.
-The company has followed the same strategy.
-Coca Cola is everywhere and hence has the world’s most renowned logo.
+The company has followed the same branding strategy till now.
+Coca-Cola is everywhere and hence has the world’s most renowned logo.

 Personalization & Socialization

 Unlike other big companies, Coca-Cola has maintained its positioning as a social brand.
 It talks to the users.
 Coca-Cola isn’t a company anymore.
 It’s a part of us now.
 With its iconic advertising ideas which include “I’d Like to Buy the World a Coke” & “Share a Coke”, it has maintained a special spot in the heart of its users.